polkafoundry/polkadocs/docs/developer/README.md

 [EDIT ON CODEPEN](https://codepen.io/thith/pen/jjNzeJ)

 It works great.
-But there's one shortcomming: if Alice updates value, the updated value won't show on Bob's screen.
+But there's one shortcoming: if Alice updates the value, the updated value won't show on Bob's screen.
 Bob must reload the web page to get the updated value.
 Is there a way to help Bob?
-He does not like to reload screen every now and then that much :(
+He does not like to reload the screen now and then that much :(

 Think about this a little bit...

 Yes!
 Events to the rescue!
 Remember that our contract emits an event called `ValueSet`, doesn't it?
-Subscribe to an event is straitforward, look at this.
+Subscribe to an event is traightforward, look at this.

 ```js
 const filter = {}